particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### RegisterCommand 2024-11-18

+Added documentation for the Tracker Edge v19 and Monitor Edge `registerCommand()` method in the cloud service; this takes the place of `regCommandCallback()` in older versions of Tracker Edge.

 ### Window width fix 2024-11-15

 Fixed an issue where the search icon and username would drop below the menubar at certain screen widths, depending on the length of your user email, if logged in.